Diocese of Châlons

 The Diocese of Châlons (Latin: Dioecesis Catalaunensis; French: Diocèse de Châlons) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Châlons-sur-Marne, France.
 The diocese comprises the department of Marne, excluding the arrondissement of Reims.

 The Diocese of Châlons is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Reims.

+In 2021, in the Diocese of Limoges there was one priest for every 5,954 Catholics.

 History

 Local legends maintain that the evangelization of Châlons by St. Memmius, sent thither by St. Peter and assisted by his sister Poma, also by St. Donatian and St. Domitian, took place in the first century.
-These legends are not creditable, and in the revised list of the diocesan saints in the Breviary (prayer book) these legends have been suppressed.
+These legends are not credible, and in the revised list of the diocesan saints in the Breviary (prayer book) these legends have been suppressed.

 Louis Duchesne, a prominent scholar of early Christianity in Gaul, assigns the founding of the See of Châlons to the fourth century.

 The bishops of Châlons played a part in French history as Peers of France.
 At the coronation of the Capetian kings, the Bishop of Châlons always carried the royal ring.